 What you can do

 Stories are the best tools we have to influence change.
 Unless we can demonstrate nature’s role in bringing solace and joy to our lives, it will remain under-valued and under-utilised.

-We want to hear your stories of how nature has supported your mental health.
+We heard your stories of how nature has supported your mental health.
 This might be as a simple as tending to a house plant, listening to the birds, touching the bark of trees, smelling flowers or writing a poem about our favourite nature spot.

-Whatever it is for you, we invite you to #ConnectWithNature and share what this means for you.
+Whatever it is for you, we invited you to #ConnectWithNature and share what this means for you.

-During Mental Health Awareness Week, we are asking you to do three things:
+During Mental Health Awareness Week, we asked you to do three things: